BackTable / Urology / Article

 Sign Up:

 Dr. Penniston and Dr. Monga explore the relationship between intermittent fasting, diet, weight loss, and kidney stone risk.
-They discuss the lack of specific studies on the effects of intermittent fasting on stone risk but acknowledge the growing body of research on its impact on weight loss, longevity, and diabetes control.
+They discuss the lack of specific studies on the effects of intermittent fasting on kidney stone risk but acknowledge the growing body of research on its impact on weight loss, longevity, and diabetes control.
 Dr. Penniston emphasizes that there is no magical one-size-fits-all diet for weight loss and stone prevention, and the key lies in finding a sustainable approach that works for each individual.
 She states the importance of reducing caloric intake and increasing physical activity but notes that metabolism varies between individuals.
 Due to the challenges of counseling patients on weight loss and dietary changes, Dr. Penniston stresses the need for personalized approaches.

 [Dr. Manoj Monga]